-The driver's seat (Figure 7-5) is manually operated and has a swivel feature.
+The driver's seat (Figure 7-20) swivels manually.
 When the motorhome is parked, the driver's seat can be swiveled to face into the living room.
-To swivel this chair, first extend the slide-out room (see Chapter 10).
-Then, move the chair backwards as far as possible to gain clearance from the steering wheel.
-Now the chair can be swiveled without interference.

-The passenger's seat is also an electric-powered, sixway seat having essentially the same controls as that of the driver's seat, and it is operated accordingly.
+To swivel this chair, first extend the slideout rooms Then, move the chair backwards as far as possible to gain clearance from the steering wheel.
+Now, the chair can be swiveled without interference.
+The passenger's seat is also an electric-driver's seat, and it is operated.